-Not only do consumers love the smart and roomy design of this tent, it gets top marks for ease of setup, and it's compact and lightweight.
-For occasional issues, users also report that the customer service is excellent.
+Not only do users love the smart and roomy design of this tent, it gets top marks for ease of setup, and it's compact and lightweight.

 Airflow could be improved as it tends to trap heat.